PublicDataWorks/complaint-manager/docs/technical-content/faq.md

 **A**.
 Auth0 is a third-party service that provides authentication for the different environments in Police Data Manager.

+## Lighthouse

+**Q**.
+What is Lighthouse and why do I need it?

+**A**.
+Lighthouse is a performance monitoring tool that provides a report of Police Data Manager page's performance at the time that it is ran.
+This can be used to identify the impact of particular code changes or ensure that performance thresholds are met during continuous integration processes.

+**Q**.
+How do I access reports created by Lighthouse?

+**A**.
+Navigate to the lighthouse job in the pipeline.
+Expand the "lhci autorun" tab.
+View the reports via html link for the corresponding page.

+**Q**.
+How do I configure Lighthouse?

+**A**.
+Configurations can be made in `lighthouserc.json`.

 ## End-To-End Testing with Nightwatch